quantificial/demo-security-header/README.md

 # demo-security-header

-test Content-Security-Policy effect on the javascript eval and function
+test Content-Security-Policy effect on the javascript eval function

----

-testing
+default tomcat embedded server is replaced by jetty server for testing purpose